 A BBC article about the church is here.

 The Imber church website including planned access information is here.
 When the church is open, volunteers usually have drinks, snacks and other things on sale in support of the maintenance of the church (which is not maintained by the MoD).
 There are usually portable toilets outside the church.

 In order to claim this virtual cache, TAKE A PAPER OR ELECTRONIC COPY OF THESE QUESTIONS (there is no mobile phone signal in the village), travel to the coordinates and

 Under no circumstances should you post the answers in your log or post photographs of the answer.
 You must physically visit this cache in order to log it, please do not abuse this requirement (I regret that I will have to delete logs that do not meet the above requirements).
-When you email the answer then please remember to release your email address to enable us to reply.

 1. WITHOUT LEAVING THE ROAD look up at the end of the building which has a family crest where some letters and a date are visible.
-Mail these letters or the date to me via my profile above.
+Message these letters or the date to me via my profile above.

 2. Photograph the buildings or church including you and/or your GPS or you and post this photo in your log.
 DO NOT POST A PHOTOGRAPH OF THE ANSWER.

 Please check out the Geocaching Association of Great Britain offering support for Geocachers in GB.